Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Theory

 \subsection{CASSCF Ansatz}

 The standard CASSCF ansatz\cite{CASSCF_1982,CASSCF_1985-1,CASSCF_1985-2,CASSCF_1987} has been the foundation for a wide range of CASSCF derived methods,\cite{1stCASSCF-1,1stCASSCF-2,1stCASSCF-3,1stCASSCF-4,1stCASSCF-5,1stCASSCF-6,1stCASSCF-7,2ndCASSCF} and is the formulation used in the approach introduced here.
 CASSCF methods classify subsets of the molecular orbitals as closed orbitals each occupied by two electrons, active orbitals with varying occupation, and virtual orbitals that are completely unoccupied.
-The CASSCF wavefunction is therefore composed of all possible electronic configurations within the active orbitals, defining the active space.
-The wavefunction must also account for orbital relaxation effects as while rotations within the active space are described entirely by changes to the configuration (CI) coefficients, the virtual and closed orbitals remain excluded.
-To relax the orbital descriptions we incorporate an orbital rotation operator in the wavefunction, such that
+The CASSCF wave function is therefore composed of all possible electronic configurations within the active orbitals, defining the active space.
+The wave function must also account for orbital relaxation effects as while rotations within the active space are described entirely by changes to the configuration (CI) coefficients, the virtual and closed orbitals remain excluded.
+While enlarging the active space captures more orbital relaxation effects via the CI expansion, this quickly becomes computationally infeasible for large systems.
+In addition, the results of a CASSCF calculation are often used as the input for higher-order methods that recover dynamic correlation, which can further limit the size of the chosen active space.
+Instead, to relax the orbital descriptions we incorporate an orbital rotation operator in the wave function, such that

 where $\ket{\phi_I}$ represents a Slater determinant and $c_I$ is the corresponding CI coefficient.
 The total number of Slater determinants, and thus CI variational parameters forming $\vec{c}$, is determined by the size of the active space.